Summer Arts Festival FAQs

-A limited number of orchestra-pit seats are available for most performances.
+A limited number of orchestra-pit seats are available for many performances.
 Pit seats may be reserved in advance for a donation of $10 each, available first-come, first-served, by calling 937-324-2712.

 Remaining orchestra pit and loft seats may be reserved at the Festival Welcome Center (on the west side of the amphitheater) nightly after 7:00 PM as available.

 NOTE: Reserved pit and loft seats are NOT available for the following shows:

 Please note that orchestra pit seating and loft seating is limited; all seating is based on availability and may not be available at all performances.

 Q: Do the shows still go on when it rains?

 Festival staff and crew make every attempt to present Summer Arts Festival events “rain or shine.”

 Performances may be interrupted or delayed for up to one hour due to inclement weather.
 When dangerous summer storms are severe, or when danger is presented to the audience, performers or equipment due to lightning or high winds, performances may be delayed or cancelled.